About This Project

 My research interest in fertility awareness stems from working with a high percentage of women with Polycystic Ovarian Syndrome in a weight management practice.
 Irregular cycles are related to overall metabolic health and there is much to learn about this relationship through tracking the patterns in a woman's biomarkers of ovulation.
 I am also is a personal user of fertility awareness for natural family planning and health monitoring purposes, and have training in several evidence-based methods including the Billings Ovulation Method, the Creighton Method, and Sensiplan.
 Most recently, I played a contributing role in a landmark study on the Typical Use Effectiveness of Fertility Awareness based Methods for Avoiding Pregnancy, published in August 2018 in the Journal of the American College of Obstetrics and Gynecology under the guidance of Dr. Rachel Urrutia.

 I am a Doctor of Physical Therapy.
-I have always appreciated the importance of research; I conducted two original research projects while working on my degrees.
+I learned to appreciate the importance of research while conducting original research projects as I studied at the university.
 Additionally, I have been a user, instructor, and teacher trainer of the Billings Ovulation Method® and have seen firsthand the numerous benefits of the method.
 Current research is needed to promote the understanding and practice of this scientifically-based FABM.
 This focus group study will provide the foundation to further review the BOM® which will ultimately empower women to understand their fertility.

 Martha Winn, RN

 I am a Registered Nurse with a clinical background in OB/GYN.
 Teaching the Billings Ovulation Method® since 2004 as a Certified Teacher, Trainer/Supervisor